telerik/ajax-docs/introduction.md

 Thank you for choosing Telerik® UI for ASP.NET AJAX!

-The Telerik® UI for ASP.NET AJAX controls suite includes more than 80 versatile and performance-optimized components that help you build high-quality, professional line-of-business projects.
+The Telerik® UI for ASP.NET AJAX controls suite includes more than 100 versatile and performance-optimized components that help you build high-quality, professional line-of-business projects.
 From the leading AJAX data grid to the full-featured HTML editor used by Microsoft on sites like MSDN, Telerik® UI for ASP.NET AJAX provides you with all the building blocks to maximize productivity and build richer, slicker and better-performing applications with ease.

 To read more about the benefits of using Telerik® UI for ASP.NET AJAX, please visit the [product overview page](http://www.telerik.com/products/aspnet-ajax.aspx).

+## Getting Started

+If you are a new user, we recommend that you **follow the [Get Started]({%slug introduction/get-started%})** article.

+## List of Controls

 Here are quick links to the control-specific sections of our documentation: